7 June 2022

 Simply reviewing your website’s complete error logs might be very helpful in identifying the likely culprit.
 If you do not know how to fix it after finding the likely culprit, a quick Google search will give you all available options.

-WordPress uses CSS and javascript files to improve website performance and loading time.
-However, these javascript may contain hidden error codes that cause issues for your website.
+WordPress uses CSS and JavaScript files to improve website performance and loading time.
+However, these javascripts may contain hidden error codes that cause issues for your website.

 Go and open the wp-config.php file and paste the following lines of code just before the line ‘/* That’s all, stop editing!
 Happy publishing. */’.